 - Mac OS X 10.14 or newer, with the latest bug fixes.

-- Windows 7 and Windows 10 with the latest service packs and bug fixes.
+- Windows 10 with the latest service packs and bug fixes.

 The app works with the following Experience Manager versions, whether deployed as a Cloud Service, on Adobe Managed Services (AMS) or on-premise: